pizzard/warlight-starterbot/README.md

  5. Test Game

 You can access the output of all phases there.
-If all this works to your staisfaction, select your current vorsion from the list and click set to add it to the Challenge.
+If all this works to your statisfaction, select your current version from the list and click set to add it to the Challenge.

 CAUTION: When you first add a bot, it needs to be added into the match queue, this can take several hours.